laugenbrezel1004/dotfiles/README.md

 Be aware that ths script is not finished yet, so be careful when executing it.
 It is also a good idea to familiarize yourself with the content of the script before you execute it!

-``wget https://raw.githubusercontent.com/laugenbrezel1004/dotfiles/refs/heads/main/installationscripts/installscript.sh && chmod 770 installascript.sh && bash installscript.sh``
+``wget https://raw.githubusercontent.com/laugenbrezel1004/dotfiles/refs/heads/main/installationscripts/installscript.sh && chmod 770 installscript.sh && bash installscript.sh``

 # Support for(Only dotfiles, Hyprland is still in progress):